 7. Leverage AI for Channel Marketing

 A CDP can leverage Artificial Intelligence algorithms and can pull historical information about the user’s buying intent.
 It can then calculate the next best offer on products based on a user’s interest.
-Financial marketers can create marketing campaigns based on such data and target users with the calculated price offer and products.
+Enterprise marketers can create marketing campaigns based on such data and target users with the calculated price offer and products.

 AI can enable marketers to send push notifications, emails, or SMS to users who have never made any purchases from the website.
 Personalization is based on look-alike modeling using the historical data of the visitor’s online activities.